unhappy face in response to WordPress spam comments

 How to Reduce Spam Comments on Your WordPress Website

-Spam comments are annoying, but they can also be inappropriate and just nasty as well.
-Now only can they be jarring, but they take your precious time to remove and report the unwanted comments, leaving you feeling resentful.
+Spam comments are annoying, but they can also be inappropriate or just nasty.
+And in addition to being jarring, they also take your precious time to remove and report, leaving you feeling resentful.

 If your WordPress website is getting these nasty spam comments, here are a few steps you can take within your WordPress admin to help reduce the spam comments.